ITU-BDSA23-GROUP21/Chirp/docs/report.md

 ## Architecture of deployed application
 The following diagram shows the four parts of our deployed application.

-- Client: A browser on the users machine.
+- **Client**: A browser on the users machine.
 Sends HTTP calls to the server.
-- Server: RazorPages project hosted at https://bdsagroup21chirprazor.azurewebsites.net/.
+- **Server**: RazorPages project hosted at https://bdsagroup21chirprazor.azurewebsites.net/.
 Receives client request, and responds with HTML pages for the client to render.
 Communicates with database to fetch or update data.
 Communicates with Identity Management System to validate client authentication.
-- Database.
+- **Database**.
 MSSQL database hosted in Azure.
 Hosted at bdsagroup21-chirpdb.database.windows.net
-- Azure AD B2C identity management hosted in Azure.
+- **Azure** AD B2C identity management hosted in Azure.
 Hosted at getchirping.onmicrosoft.com
 ![Illustration of the architecture of the deployed application](images/ArchitectureDeploy.drawio.png){width=100%}

 ## User activities